 I want to put my horribly uncomfortable strapless bras in a pile on the street and run them over with my car.
 Then I want to go inside and put on an outfit that covers both the cellulite on the back of my legs and the slightly wobbly flesh of my upper arms.

 This outfit will include at least one clothing item with pockets.
 It will accommodate the wearing of full-ass coverage panties.
 And it will cover both shoulders so that I can wear my super-comfy bra with the thick, dependable, beige straps.
 I get excited just thinking about it!

 I want to put a bunch of stuff in my slow cooker and have it turn into dinner while I am at work.
 I want to eat meat that doesn’t taste like a combination of Montreal steak spice and barbeque sauce.
 I want to stop feeling guilty because I never get around to making watermelon salad and end up dumping giant, hammock-shaped cuts of over-ripe fruit in the composter every week.
 And I want to drink a glass of wine inside, where there are no hornets circling the rim and no black flies doing the backstroke in my pinot grigio.

 I want summer “vacation” to end…

 There is a genuine risk that I may violently dismember the next person who talks about how they are dreading the end of summer and having to “get back to the grind”.
-Because I have been in “the grind” for the past two months and trust me… “the grind” is a lot harder when you are trying to figure out what to do with a 12-year-old every weekday and the summer camp you paid $400+ for now demands that you take most of Friday off work so you can show up and watch campers perform their interpretive version of Shakespeare’s Midsummer Night’s Dream.
+Because I have been in “the grind” for the past two months and trust me… “the grind” is a lot harder when you are trying to figure out what to do with a 13-year-old every weekday and the sports camp you paid $500+ for now demands that you take most of Friday off work so you can show up and watch campers randomly shoot baskets for 3 hours.

 It is time for September.